Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma

-In Figure \ref{fig:nonrotating_v2_unc_vs_T_and_eB}~(a), we present the elliptic flow coefficient $v_2$ for three different plasma temperatures ($T = 200, 300, 400$ MeV) while maintaining a constant magnetic field $eB =18000\approx m_\pi^2$, in both constrained and infinite volume scenarios.
+In Fig. \ref{fig:nonrotating_v2_unc_vs_T_and_eB}(a), we present the elliptic flow coefficient $v_2$ for three different plasma temperatures ($T = 200, 300, 400$ MeV) while maintaining a constant magnetic field $eB =18000\text{ MeV}^2\approx m_\pi^2$, in both constrained and infinite-volume scenarios.
 A substantial positive $v_2$ is observed in the $R=\infty$ case for the whole range of $k_T$; this is slightly larger than the one obtained in~\cite{Wang:2020dsr} and in the previous section without thermal mass (notice that Fig.~\ref{fig:nonrotating_v2_unc_vs_T_and_eB} starts from $k_T=0.5$ GeV when $v_2$ in Fig.~\ref{fig:Comparison} is positive).
 This large $v_2$ is the reason why the magnetic field is considered as a candidate explanation for the ``direct photon puzzle''.
-The obtained results for $v_2$ are in agreement with the quasi-classical limit $v_2=4/7\simeq 0.57$ obtained for large $k_T$ in~\cite{Tuchin:2014pka} and shown in the figure as a black dashed horizontal line.
-Quantum effects reduce the quasi-classical limit and introduce a mild temperature and magnetic field dependence.
+The obtained results for $v_2$ are in agreement with the quasiclassical limit $v_2=4/7\simeq 0.57$ obtained for large $k_T$ in~\cite{Tuchin:2014pka} and shown in the figure as a black dashed horizontal line.
+Quantum effects reduce the quasiclassical limit and introduce a mild temperature and magnetic field dependence.

-The unconstrained rate at finite $R$ differs from the infinite volume one by a constant factor, namely the Landau degeneracy (\ref{eq:DegeneracyFactorLandau}) is replaced by (\ref{eq:DegeneracyFactorUnc}).
+The unconstrained rate at finite $R$ differs from the infinite-volume one by a constant factor, namely the Landau degeneracy (\ref{eq:DegeneracyFactorLandau}) is replaced by (\ref{eq:DegeneracyFactorUnc}).
 As this is a constant factor and $v_2$ is a normalized quantity, the resulting $v_2$ is independent of $R$ and the unconstrained $v_2$ at finite radius equals the infinite radius one.
 Instead, the finite radius rate is suppressed compared to the infinite radius and, as mentioned, approaches the latter at large $|q eB| R^2$.